Women-in-Computing-at-RIT/mentorbot/README.md

 # MentorMaster
-Tutoring Center queue bot for discord
+Tutoring Center queue bot for discord updated to fit the needs of WiCHacks